Electronic Invoicing

 The Slovenian Parliament has introduced significant amendments to the VAT Act, aligning it with European guidelines and international best practices.
 The most recent changes to the VAT Act, along with the upcoming mandatory electronic VAT record submissions, represent a significant step towards tax digitization and transparency.

 One of the most relevant changes is the mandatory submission of VAT records electronically, a system known as e-poročanje (electronic reporting).
-Starting in July 2025, it will be mandatory to submit VAT records in a structured format to the Financial Administration of Slovenia (FURS).
+Starting in July 2025, Slovenia will implement mandatory electronic reporting of VAT ledgers.
+All businesses will be required to submit VAT records, including invoice data, electronically through the e-Davki portal.
 This requirement applies to all companies registered for VAT purposes in Slovenia.

 What Do the Amendments to the VAT Act Mean?